jimmsmit/COVID-19_EWS/README.md

 ## Validate model
 By running the main code, the
-- trained model presented in the study, as well as the fitted normalization and imputation functions are loaded
+- trained model presented in the study, as well as the fitted normalization and imputation functions are loaded from the 'dependencies' directory
-- uploaded datasets (so your external data) are preprocessed, i.e. normalized and imputed, and split in a training and a calibration set
+- your uploaded datasets are preprocessed, i.e. normalized and imputed
-- a calibrator is fitted using the predictions of the trained model to the calibration dataset and the actual labels
+- a calibrator is fitted using the predictions of the trained model to the calibration dataset and the corresponding labels
-- predictions are made for the validation dataset using the model-calibrator pair
+- predictions are made for the validation dataset using the resulting model-calibrator pair
 - These predictions are evaluated for discrimination and calibration

 ## Run